jasonh-ynab/course-dbt/Projects/README-wk2-Project-JLH.md

 There's more to dig into & dream about, but this feels like a very dense starting point!

-#### Task:
+#### Tasks:
-More stakeholders are coming to us for data, which is great!
+-> More stakeholders are coming to us for data, which is great!
 But we need to get some more models created before we can help.
 Create a marts folder, so we can organize our models, with the following subfolders for business units:

 • Product -- required

 • Core -- optional

 • Marketing -- optional

-#### Additional task:
-Within each marts folder, create intermediate models and dimension/fact models.
+-> Within each marts folder, create intermediate models and dimension/fact models.